Visit Tsumago, Japan

 Fujioto Inn is a basic, traditional property located in the village of Tsumago.
 What sets it apart is its great location and the kind hospitality of the Fujihara family who run it, along with the exquisite local cuisine they serve.

-Located just on the edge of town's main centre, the Daikichi is an excellent example of traditional accommodation, and one of the most conveniently located inns for exploring the Nakasendo Highway.
+Located just on the edge of town's main center, the Daikichi is an excellent example of traditional accommodation, and one of the most conveniently located inns for exploring the Nakasendo Highway.

 Situated right by the Nakasendo Highway in O-Tsumago - a pleasant 20 minute walk away from Tsumago - the Hanaya is well established as a ryokan.
 The property has two distinct sections, the oldest part dating back to the Edo period (1603 - 1867) and is full of character.